Wyko/netcrawl/README.md

                             4: Normal level
                             5: Informational level
-                            6: Debug level info (All info) -r, --resume          Resume the last scan, if one was interrupted midway.
-Omitting this argument is not the same as using -c; Previous database entries are maintained.
-Scan starts with the seed device.
-All neighbor entries marked pending are reset.
+                            6: Debug level info (All info) -i, --ignore          Do not resume the last scan if one was interrupted midway.
+Omitting this argument is not the same as using -c; Previous device database entries are maintained, but all visited entries are removed.
+  -u, --update          Iterates through all previously-found devices and scans them again.
+                            This implies the --ignore flag in that it also removes previous visited entries.
+  -d, --debug           Enables debug messages.
+If this is not specified, a Verbosity level
+                            of 5 or greater has no effect since those messages will be ignored anyway.
+If Debug is enabled and V is less than 5, debug messages will only be printed to the log file.
   -c, --clean           Delete all existing database entries and rebuild the databases.
   -sd, --skip-named-duplicates
                         If a CDP entry has the same host name as a previously visited device, ignore it.